Gauteng Refinery is part of a group of companies which has been active for over 30 years in precious metals beneficiation throughout Africa.

-Osmium is the heaviest metal known to man, harder than diamond and it has a very high melting point of 3,033 degrees centigrade.
+Osmium is the heaviest metal known to man, harder than diamond with an extremely high melting point of 3,033 degrees centigrade.

 In addition to osmium, we also synthesise osmium tetroxide (OsO4), which is predominantly used in electron microscopy as a stain to add contrast to digitally scanned images.

-There is also currently significant research on new applications such as cancer treatments.
+Currently, significant research is being done on new applications such as cancer treatments.